dev-sudeep/Csquare/README.md

   Mix high-level macros with normal C whenever you need.

 - 🔹 **PyGame grphics integration**
-  (Optional) `smotion.h` wrapper brings Scratch-style motion & graphics using the power of InPy and the PyGame library
+  (Optional) `smotion.h` wrapper brings motion & graphics using the power of InPy and the PyGame library

 ---